ottrproject/.github/CONTRIBUTING.md

 #### cow

-The [cow repository](https://github.com/jhudsl/cow) isn't officially an OTTR repository, but is a GitHub API wrapper in R which has additional functions to help wrangle GitHub published courses like OTTR courses.
+**cow is being deprecated as of April 2025 -- all pertinent functionality has been absorbed by the `ottrpal` R package ** The [cow repository](https://github.com/jhudsl/cow) isn't officially an OTTR repository, but is a GitHub API wrapper in R which has additional functions to help wrangle GitHub published courses like OTTR courses.
 Future work will incorporate the functionality from this repository into the non-user facing OTTR ecosystem.

 ### OTTR Quarto Templates